geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab5_Ex1_ProPlus.md

 	‎**Important:** You have just verified that a user with an Office license is able to download Office 365 ProPlus if the global Office download setting is turned On.

-44. Leave this page open and continue to the next task to perform the user-driven installation for Holly Dickson.
+44. Leave this page open and continue to the next task to perform the user-driven installation for Holly Spencer.

 ### Task 2 – Perform a User-Driven Installation of Office 365 ProPlus